-If you have an enquiring mind, and enjoy asking why things happen, then Physics will help you find the answers.
+If you have an enquiring mind, and enjoy asking why things happen – at the deepest level – then Physics will help you find the answers.
 Physics forms the basis of all modern technology and holds the future to global wellbeing.

 PRACTICAL ENDORSEMENT IN PHYSICS

 You will engage in hands-on practical work and investigative/ experimental projects throughout the 2 year course.
 The exams assess your understanding of the practical and experimental techniques taught.
 Your ability to actually carry out experiments is assessed in a separate qualification called the Practical Endorsement.
-This is assessed by your teacher based on your performance during practical tasks throughout the course, and also based on the work recorded in your lab book over the two years.
+This is assessed by your teacher based on your performance during practical tasks throughout the course over the two years.
 The practical endorsement is reported on your final A-level certificate alongside your A-level grade, as either “Pass” or “Not reported”.

-- Engineering (mechanical, structural, electronic, communications, acoustic … all forms!)
+· engineering (mechanical, structural, electronic, communications, acoustic … all forms of engineering!)